DPJ Adoption in Quebec: How the Process Works

 Timeline: How Long Does DPJ Adoption Take?

 The psychosocial assessment alone takes 6 to 18 months to complete and have approved.
-The court placement order then requires a 6-month trial period.
-Final court judgment adds several more months depending on docket availability in the Youth Division.
+The court placement order then normally involves a 6-month placement period, which can be shortened in certain family cases.
+The final judgment follows the placement period, with timing depending on the case and court schedule.

 If you are starting the process now and want a complete roadmap — including the documents you need, the assessment questions you should prepare for, and what happens at each stage of the DPJ process — the Quebec Adoption Process Guide covers the full domestic adoption pathway from first contact with your CISSS to the final act of birth from the Directeur de l'état civil.